aletheia7/godoc-proxy/README.md

 godoc-proxy is a go web server listening on 127.0.0.1:80.
 All communication to this web server is sent to godoc.org with the exception of /-/site.css.
-The site.css from godoc.org is in g.go.
-Differences between godoc.org [site.css](https://godoc.org/-/site.css):

-Customize override.css to your preferences.
+Customize override.css to your preferences. override.css currently changes colors and allows the full page width.

 ### Install
 - go generate